 Satoshi Ohashi (China) Director - China B.Arch, AIA, JAA

-Satoshi graduated from the College of Architecture & Urban Planning at the University of Michigan, where he obtained a B.S.
+Education & Teaching Satoshi graduated from the College of Architecture & Urban Planning at the University of Michigan, where he obtained a B.S.
 Arch in 1984.
 He subsequently studied as a postgraduate at the University of Illinois Chicago and in Versailles, France.

-He has taught and lectured at many universities around the world.
+Satoshi has taught and lectured at many universities around the world.
 In 2004, he held a position as a visiting critic at Yale University Graduate School of Architecture.
 He addressed the 2005 World Expo in Aichi, Japan and participated in the exhibition.
 He was also a Selection Committee Juror and visiting critic at China Central Academy of Fine Arts.

 Projects overview From 1988 to 1993, Satoshi was the director and project architect for ZHA’s Tokyo office working on the design of the practice’s early works, including the first major interior project Moonsoon restaurant.

 In recent years, he has delivered several large scale projects including four SOHO projects in China: Galaxy SOHO, Wangjing SOHO, Sky SOHO & Leeza SOHO.

 Satoshi most recent work includes major developments in China such as the Zhuhai Jinwan Civic Art Centre, International Exhibition Centre (Phase II) and Tower C at Shenzhen Bay Super Headquarters Base.